edelgrace/edelgrace.me/content/blog/2016-02-24-blogilates-beginners-workout-calendar-2-0-day-8.md

   * _Pilates Stance:_ This move is okay, I'm finding it easier to hold myself up but I'm not sure if I'm holding myself up high enough.
   * _The Hundred:_ These still are pretty hard for me but when Cassey turned from table top to straight let, I was surprised at how it didn't get much harder.
 I can feel myself do these better and without as much strain in my neck!
   * _Bridge Pulses:_ This is a new move!
 At first it felt really easy to do but then I started to really feel it in my butt.
 Now, whenever Cassey says, "you'll feel it in your butt," I never do so this is a first for me.
-  * _Double Leg Lift:_ I still don't know how to position my hands so that my tailbone doesn't hurt&#8230;
+  * _Double Leg Lift:_ I still don't know how to position my hands so that my tailbone doesn't hurt...
   * _Half Cobra Pushup:_ The cobra moves are a little bit more easier to do every time.
   * _Parachuter:_ Another new move!
 This move is cool but I have no idea if I'm doing it right.
 I feels like I'm lifting my body up but again, is it high enough?
 I don't know.